ingadhoc/project/project_usability_issue/README.rst

 Project Usability Issue
 =======================

-Several improovements to project:
+Several improvements:
 #.
-Add to project issue to search by "Days Since Creation".
+Allow to search by "Days Since Creation" on issues.

 Installation